sambidrijal71/EmployeeManagementSystem/README.md

 # Employee Management System

-Employee Management System (EMS) is a personal project which is created to track employee records.
-It is made using React and Asp.Net Core.
+The Employee Management System is a React and Asp.NetCore based application that allows for efficient management of employee records.
+This system provides functionalities to add, view, update, and delete employee information through a User Interface.

+# Features

+## Employee Management:

+Add new employees with details
+View all employee records
+Update existing employee information
+Delete employee records

+## Data Persistence:

+Stores employee data in a structured format
+Uses file-based storage for persistence
+User-Friendly Interface

+# Technologies Used

 ## FrontEnd

-Created react app using vite.
+Frontend implementation using React, TypeScript.

-Libraries used:
+## Libraries used:

 MaterialUI
 React Router DOM